ci-compass/cicf/week02-python-and-jupyter/README.md

 markdown".
 They are markdown but with some syntax enhancements.

-The first three were the original notebooks from CICF year 3 written by Erik Scott, and I (Sajith S) converted them to markdown to Quarto.
+The first three were the original notebooks from CICF year 3 written by Erik Scott, and I (Sajith S) converted them from markdown to Quarto.

 I am doing things this way because I would rather be using a text editor than anything else.
 Future maintainers of these lessons should